What To Do When Your Eco-Anxiety Spirals Into Eco-Fatigue

 Carbon Offsetting

 As functioning humans in an industrial world, we're bound to leave a footprint.
 Luckily, there are a host of ways to partake in offsetting.
-Look to organisations like Go Neutral and Climagap who take the legwork out of this process for you.
+Look to organizations like Less and the David Suzuki Foundation who take the legwork out of this process for you.

 Keep doing your best